Pros and Cons of Living in Greece as an Expat

 Why Live in Greece?

-You can find abundant natural beauty in Greece, whether in mountains, forests, coasts, or 6000 islands spread out the Mediterranean, life in Greece seems like living in a fairy tale.
+You can find abundant natural beauty in Greece, whether in the mountains, forests, coasts, or the 6000 islands spread out in the Mediterranean.
+Life in Greece seems like living in a fairy tale.

 Greece has so much to offer that you can find your own secret “paradise spot” away from the crowds.
 Even in the summer, when the islands, beaches, and ancient ruins are teeming with excited visitors, you can always find a beach on an island or another away from all the hustle.

-Greece is not only known for tourist attractions and incredible weather; it also has a reputation as being very affordable.
+Greece is not only known for its popular tourist destinations, amazing history, its feta cheese, and incredible weather; it also has a reputation as being very affordable.
 When moving to Greece, or anywhere, there are a few points that everyone has on their checklist, such as:

 Rent and Utilities